venkatesh-2022/venkatesh-2022.github.io/README.md

 # venkatesh-2022.github.io
 Venkatesh Panguluri's Portfolio Website
 Welcome to the repository for my personal portfolio website.
-This website is designed to showcase my professional background, skills, and projects as a Java Full Stack Developer specializing in Java, Spring, RESTful API's, Microservices, ReactJS, NodeJS, and AWS.
+This website is designed to showcase my professional background, skills, and projects as a Java Full Stack Developer specializing in Java, Spring, RESTful API's, Microservices, ReactJS, NodeJS, Azure, AWS, and DevOps.

 Here you will find my resume, a detailed account of my professional experience, a list of relevant education credentials, and a portfolio of projects that highlight my expertise in website design and development, Query optimization, cloud computing, and robust coding practices.
 The website also features a downloadable resume button for easy access to my credentials.